Hi! I'm your organizing coach, Alejandra.

 Moving forward, stronger.

-It's now 2019 and I still love to organize as much as I did when I was younger!
+I still love to organize as much as I did when I was younger!
 However, I'm now more grounded, conscious, and know how to manage my emotions.
 I strive to let go of the strong need to feel comfortable, safe, and in control.
 In fact, I've discovered that the best things in life are found outside our comfort zones!
 At the same time, I've learned that the best things in life aren't things!
 They are people and experiences (which work best when combined!).